paul-mateos/azure-apim-deployment-utils/readme.md

 * PIP
 * The Python `requests` library: [Installation Guide](http://docs.python-requests.org/en/master/user/install/)
 * The Python `gitpython` library: [Installation Guide](http://gitpython.readthedocs.org/en/stable/intro.html)
-* git (available from the command line)
+* `git` (available from the command line)

-### On `pip` packaes
+### On `pip` packages

 As I haven't been writing python scripts for more than a couple of days, I have not yet found out how to create my own "eggs" and/or `pip` packages/applications.
 This will hopefully follow in due time.

 # Usage

-The following sections describe the callable python scripts; I hope I will find time to describe the actual implementation in more detail, too, but for now, this will have to do.
+Depending on the script you are using, the deployment scripts expect information from files residing in the same directory (referred to as the *configuration directory*).

 ## Configuration directory structure